The best way to do Washington, DC? For free, thanks to these no-admission museums on the National Mall.

 George Washington, Thomas Jefferson and James Madison shared a dream of a national botanic garden in the late 18th century, and the three were successful in establishing one on the southwest corner of the National Mall by 1820.
 Today, visitors can enjoy this living, indoor-outdoor museum and its impressive collection of plant life.
 Fan favorites include the charming 19th century hothouse conservatory and the butterfly garden.

 The National Air and Space Museum boasts the world’s largest collection of historic aircraft and spacecraft, including Charles Lindbergh’s Spirit of St. Louis, the Wright brothers’ original 1903 flyer, astronaut space suits and a lunar rock sample.
-In fact, the collection has grown so large that a dedicated annex, the Steven F. Udvar-Hazy Center, was opened in 2003 in Centreville, VA.
+In fact, the collection has grown so large that there's a dedicated annex, the Steven F. Udvar-Hazy Center, in Chantilly, Va.

 One of history’s most important events, and one of its greatest tragedies, is the focus of this expansive museum.
 Learn the narrative of the Holocaust through artifacts, videos and personal stories in the Permanent Exhibition, and go deeper at special exhibitions such as Remember the Children: Daniel’s Story, recommended for kids ages 8 and up.
 Admission to the museum is free, but entry to the Permanent Exhibition is done via timed pass March through August – you can reserve online beforehand.
 Special exhibitions do not require a timed pass.